DimitriObeid/Bash-Utils-NG/changelogs/initializer-script.md

 --------------------

+Commit ID - :

+\- **ADD** : Added multiple messages into the "_BU.ModuleInit.GetModuleInitLanguage()_" function to warn the user if they select a translation file in a Beta stage.

+\- **ADD** : Added missing Korean and Turkish translations in the same function.

 Commit ID - 94c18150ff379535488d1d78d90329cc22f73195:

 \- **FIX** : Corrected the return code in case of an error in the "_BU.ModuleInit.CheckPathIntegrity()_" function.